Commitment + Clinical Leadership = Better Outcomes

 If you or your loved one is looking to live a lifestyle that combines relaxation, mindfulness, and fitness, starting yoga this summer might be a great activity this summer.

-Yoga is an excellent exercise for seniors because it isn’t solely about physical exercising.
-Yoga encompasses different types of breathing techniques and helps improve your flexibility over time.
+Yoga is an excellent exercise for seniors because it isn’t solely about physical exercise.
+Yoga encompasses different types of breathing techniques and helps improve flexibility over time.

 Here’s a few benefits of practicing yoga as you age:

-• According to Healthline, there’s plenty of benefits of mindfulness.
+- According to Healthline, there’s plenty of benefits of mindfulness in those who practice yoga.
 Pursuing yoga can help expand the mind and help relieve stress.
-This can help you empower your mind as well as help you destress.
+This can help you empower your mind as well as help you relieve stress.

-• You get to try different exercises.
-Yoga classes are filled with different stretches and exercises that can help you work out different parts of the body.
-Because of the variety, you or your loved one will get to experience which ones work best.
+- You get to try different exercises.
+Yoga exercises are filled with different stretches and techniques that can help you work out different parts of the body.
+Because of the variety, you or your loved one will get to work out different muscle groups during a yoga session.

 Many fitness centers are beginning to offer yoga classes geared towards older individuals.
 Think about enrolling in a yoga class for the health benefits!